MosesChoka/Creating-Pipelines/README.md

 <li>Easier to production
 </ol>

-In this repository you'll be shown a simple way to develop a pipeline, I use the pipeline to run a RandomForestREGRESSOR.
+This repository demonstrate a simple way to develop a pipeline, I use the pipeline to run a RandomForestREGRESSOR.
 The major steps highighted are;
 <ul>
 <li>Defining preprocessing stage
 <li> Defining the model